 A separate military court system does not try civilians.
 Military courts have separate procedures from civil courts.
 Defendants in military courts are able to retain private attorneys at their own expense and view evidence to be used against them.
-Defendants in military court can have their cases transferred to the civilian judicial system.
-Additionally, military personnel can take other military personnel to civilian civil court.
+Defendants in military court may have their cases transferred to the civilian judicial system.
+In addition, military personnel may sue other military personnel in civilian civil court.